 HATS stands for:

-- Hydration- Dehydration causes all sorts of issues from blood pressure complications, UTI's, fallinging, etc. Keeping seniors hydrated should be a top priority!
+- Hydration- Dehydration causes all sorts of issues from blood pressure complications, UTI's, falling, etc. Keeping seniors hydrated should be a top priority!

 - Appearance- As the expression goes "you eat with your eyes" so why not go the extra mile and make your gesture count.
 Presentation can go a long way when it comes to lifting spirits.